-Drivers arrested for a moving traffic violation in Georgia question why they were not read their “Miranda” rights at the time of arrest.
+Drivers arrested for a moving traffic violation in Georgia question why they were not read their “Miranda” rights at the time of the arrest.
 The reading of the Miranda rights (“you have the right to remain silent….”) occurs prior to an individual’s interrogation as a result of the arrest, when the information obtained during an interrogation may potentially be used in court.
 An interrogation or questioning does not occur for traffic violations and thus there is no need for a reading of your Miranda rights.

 Unfortunately, we see the reading of Miranda Rights for just about every crime on television, but that is not the real world and Miranda does not apply for a Georgia traffic violation arrest.